nemogoc/100-days-of-code/r2-log.md

 ### R2D48 - 4/22-4/23
 Started fetch options, but ran out of time before a full hour.
 Started back up 4/23 and finished fetch, including the projects on the end, then started the next section.

+### R2D49 - 4/25
+Did jQuery/Axios AJAX section.
+Really enjoyed it.
+Just like with the last section, I felt like I was doing something that I will use a ton.